eigenhombre/llbb/README.md

     Hello, World

 Note the execution time is reasonably short.
-Here `llir.bb` is a small utility module in this repository used to generate LLVM IR commands.
+Here `llir.bb` is a small utility module in this repository used to generate LLVM IR commands similar to the two we made, above.

 # Example 2